Academic integrity strategies

 However, we also want to ensure that we consider ways to positively scaffold students so that they take a sense of pride in completing their own work.

-If you would like to find out more about the project contact Caroline (C.Campbell@leeds.ac.uk) or Lorna (L.L.Waddington@leeds.ac.uk).
+If you want to find out more details about this fellowship or what the next steps were upon completion please read the full snapshot or contact Caroline (c.campbell@leeds.ac.uk) or Lorna (l.l.waddington@leeds.ac.uk)